P0f509/RandomChat/README.md

 # RandomChat

 This is a college project for Operative System course, composite of two components: An Android Client developed using JAVA and a server developed in C using Unix libraries.
 Essentially, the project is an application for messagging with other people, based on topic rooms.
-After users choose a room, the server will randomly match users in the same room.
+After an user chooses a room, the server will randomly match the user with other client in the choosen room, to start a chat.

 Examples of topic rooms:
 - *Games*